 George Packer, a New Yorker staff writer, has produced a scrupulously researched and evocative contemporary variation on Dos Passos’ book (to whom he makes clear he owes a "literary debt"), "The Unwinding: An Inner History of the New America" (Farrar, Strauss, and Giroux).
 Packer’s book, however, is no work of fiction.
 The last four decades in American life rendered as a narrative of dissolution.

 The decades are viewed through the lives of five central characters (one of them a city -- Tampa), interspersed with collages of headlines, and penetrating capsule biographies of public figures like Newt Gingrich, Oprah Winfrey, Sam Walton of Wal-Mart, and Packer’s political heroine, Elizabeth Warren.
-He offers no policy solutions, or an overarching analysis or theory for what has occurred, but allows the life stories to speak for themselves, and they resonate deeply.

 In our time Packer sees the painful decline or outright collapse of economic and social institutions, like factories, small businesses, schools, farms, and housing subdivisions, and filling the void -- the dominant force in American life -- "organized money."
 And values that dominate the society are hustling, greed, and excess, without concern for those who fail or are victimized in the process.